Killeen Domestic Assault and Violence Defense Lawyers

 Typically, the penalties and collateral consequences of a domestic violence conviction are more severe than other assault offenses.
 The attorneys at the Mary Beth Harrell Law Firm can explain the charges against you and fight to protect your constitutional rights.

-What are the penalties for family violence charges in Texas?
+What are the penalties for felony family violence charges in Texas?

 The penalties for conviction of a family or domestic violence charge vary depending on the circumstances of the alleged offense.
 Factors can include the age of the victim, whether or not a weapon was used, whether the victim suffered injury and if you have any previous criminal history.
 Our attorneys work to have the charges against you reduced or dropped.

-- Third-degree felony domestic assault can be charged if you have previous domestic violence convictions or if strangulation and choking is involved in the assault.
+You may face third-degree felony domestic assault if you have previous domestic violence convictions or if strangulation and choking is involved in the assault.
 Conviction can result in two to 10 years in prison.

 Losing the right to carry a firearm

 One of the most serious consequences of a family violence conviction in Texas is losing the right to carry a firearm.
-Any conviction of domestic or family violence – even a Class C misdemeanor – will prohibit you from your right to own a gun.
-If you work in the military or law enforcement, you can face the very real prospect of losing your job and your entire career.
+Any conviction of domestic or family violence will prohibit you from your right to own a gun.
+If you serve in the military or work in law enforcement or security, you can face the very real prospect of losing your job and your entire career.
 A domestic assault conviction will stay on your criminal record forever, affecting your reputation and future long after you’ve satisfied the terms of the court.